STorres275/BugWave/README.md

 If you already have it, just run the BugWave.jar file located in the main folder.

+## Project Status
+Firstly we wanted to make the game a little bit more complex with pick-up items and more levels, but the deadline didn´t allow us.
+Having said that, the game is considered finished, but with room for improvement.

 ## Acknowledgments
 I want to thank all the team members for having contributed not only with technical knowledge, but also with a spirit that made the development of this game immensely fun.